-The city has the busiest and largest airport of Switzerland and has the busiest train station of the country: the Zürich Hauptbahnhof.
+The city has the busiest and largest airport in Switzerland and has the busiest train station in the country: the Zürich Hauptbahnhof.

 Zürich is considered a financial centre but comes with much more strengths (and weaknesses).
 How does this city do in terms of economic performance, livability, city brand strength and reputation?
 How attractive is it for international talent and digital nomads?

 - Zürich a good destination for digital nomads?